 This wonderful little albergue is in a perfect location for visiting the cathedral, the university, which is the oldest in Spain, and many other sites.
 Located next to the garden mentioned, it is a quiet and meditative place, perched above the old walls of the medieval town.
 It is also where we obtained the special credencial for our onward Camino on the Vía de la Plata.
 Many people start the Vía de la Plata in Salamanca as we were going to do.
 (Please note that this is not an official credential if you wish to obtain a Compostela in Santiago - ours were recognized, but the Pilgrim's office didn't like it!)

 The albergue is a donativo with 18 beds.
 They do not take reservations, but a sign on the door when we were there, states that opening hour is at 1500 and you must leave in the morning by 07:30.
 In the past you could drop off your backpack at 1300, but apparently that is no longer true.

 We did not stay at the albergue because we were joining friends in Salamanca and wished to stay two nights in an apartment setting.
 We wanted to kick off our Camino together after exploring the town with much to see.
-For the four of us, in a two-bedroom apartment, we found the Apartamentos Gran Vía Salamanca to be very economical at about 70 USD/night for the whole unit.
+For the four of us, in a two-bedroom apartment, we found the Apartamentos Gran Vía Salamanca to be very economical.
 It has a nice kitchen, a living area and a washer/dryer which we found to be quite convenient.